freeCodeCamp/classroom-mode-archived/README.md

 ## Mission

-Freecodecamp started out as a powerful platform for individuals to learn coding at their own pace from anywhere in the world.
-It has been a great tool for individuals.
-However there is a new trend where groups are using freecodecamp as a platform to learn together.
-Teachers are using freecodecamp in their classrooms, and study groups are forming community learning experiences.

-Our goal is to serve teachers, classrooms and study groups by creating a useful group experience for them around freecodecamp.

-We also serve the contributors to this project(specifically people who have not found their first tech job yet) by creating a supportive learning environment where they can find mentorship towards improving their skillset and portfolio.
+Freecodecamp started out as an individual experience.
+But more and more teachers are using it to teach groups of students at a time.
+There is also an increasing number of study groups forming around freecodecamp.
+However, freecodecamp was not built with the group experience in mind.
+The goal of this project is to serve teachers and study groups.

+You can view the interactive prototype for our MVP [here](https://projects.invisionapp.com/share/J3C03W2SX#/screens)

 ## Architecture